For every child who needs us, CASA of Travis County envisions a trained volunteer advocate, a safe home and a promising future.

 Teen Advocacy & Permanency Project

 CASA's Teen Advocacy and Permanency Project (TAPP) serves youth who are at risk of becoming adults without a family or other long-term supports.
 Without intervention, studies have shown that these youth have a high likelihood of homelessness, incarceration and poverty in their adult lives.
-Through specialized advocacy in the areas of education, preparation and healthy connections, TAPP works to combat these trends for youth who often have fewer options of places to live and may require a high level of care.
+Through specialized advocacy in the areas of education, preparation and healthy connections, TAPP works to reverse these trends for youth who often have fewer living options and may require a high level of care.

 As part of TAPP, we are one of the few CASA programs in Texas serving youth who have both CPS and juvenile justice court cases as part of a Crossover Docket.
 With more parties looking out for the needs of youth and with a judge able to look holistically at the issues, the Crossover Docket can support better outcomes for kids than traditional adult or juvenile justice cases.
 We are appointed to 100% of youth on the Crossover Docket.